saidvandeklundert/saidvandeklundert.github.io/_posts/2020-3-16-saltstack-overview.md

 Salt comes with several execution modules 'out of the box'.
 Those modules can be found <a href="https://github.com/saltstack/salt/tree/master/salt/modules" target="_blank">here</a>.
 This is also a nice folder to browse in case you are looking to get started writing your own execution module.

 Writing your own is something I really recommend.
 An execution module you produce yourself is referred to as a 'custom execution module'.
 Some of the things I really like about the custom execution module are the following:
-- you can express yourself in Python
+- You can express yourself in Python .
-- you can pip install whatever you want (as long as the system that runs the minion will let you)
+- You can pip install whatever you want and use that in the execution module (system running the minion has to let you).
-- Salt interfaces, like the pillar and grains, are available through special dunder methods
+- Many Salt interfaces, like the pillar and grains, are available in the execution module through special dunder methods.
-- the execution module can be used in other Salt facilities as well, like in states for instance or even other execution modules
+- The execution module can be used in other Salt facilities as well.
+You can call the execution module in states, custom states and in other execution modules.
-- the master can utilize the message bus to have all minions run the execution module in (near) parallel
+- The master can utilize the message bus to have all minions run the execution module in (near) parallel.

 ### Custom states